SyncfusionExamples/How-to-change-the-itemssource-of-detailsview-at-runtime-in-winui-datagrid/README.md

-# How-to-change-the-itemssource-of-detailsview-at-runtime-in-winui-datagrid
+# How to change the itemssource of detailsview at runtime in winui datagrid?
-This example describes how to change the itemssource of detailsview at runtime in winui datagrid
+This example describes how to change the itemssource of detailsview at runtime in winui datagrid.